kakawait/awesome-european-cloud/readme.md

 - [Mailo](https://www.mailo.com/) - Mailo is a whole range of innovative services which protect your privacy and personal data: the most complete webmail on the market, an agenda, a storage space for your photos and documents, organisation tools for the family and professionals.
 Join the first alternative ethical communication platform! :fr:.
 - [ProtonMail](https://protonmail.com/) - Secure EmailBased in Switzerland :switzerland:.

+#### Marketing

+- [Tipimail](https://www.tipimail.com/) - Focus on your business, we'll take care of your emails.
+Rely on our smtp api and have your emails delivered :fr:.

 ### DaaS